University Health Service (UHS)

 - The Aetna Student Health insurance plan covers physical therapy with a $10 co-pay per visit.
 You must meet the plan's $125 deductible before coverage begins.
 A referral from UHS is not required.

 - The University Health Service will bill Aetna Student Health directly for you.

 For all patients covered by another insurance plan:

 - Check with your insurance company about coverage before receiving physical therapy services.
 Your insurance plan may require a referral, restrict the number of visits covered, or exclude physical therapy from coverage.
-Your plan may require a referral from your provider at home.
+Your plan may require an authorization or referral from your provider at home.